A decorative cartoon of an old desktop computer displaying redirect loop error

 June 28, 2023

-“ERR_TOO_MANY_REDIRECTS” is caused when a website is stuck in a redirect loop.
-One redirect points to another, which points back to the first, causing an infinite loop – making the webpage inaccessible.
+ERR_TOO_MANY_REDIRECTS is an error caused when a website is stuck in a redirect loop.
+A redirect loop occurs when one redirect points to another, which in turn points back to the first, creating an infinite loop and making the webpage inaccessible.

-This article will explore some of the most common causes of err_too_many_redirects, and provide some tips to get your site back on track.
+This guide will explore the most common causes of this issue and provide clear, actionable solutions to get your site back on track quickly.

 What is a redirect loop?